austin-mc/TwitterWorker/README.md

 # TwitterWorker

 Posts a tweet on a user specified schedule through Twitter API v2 using a Cron Trigger on Cloudflare Workers.
+Tweet content is stored using Cloudflare Workers KV.

 ## Installation